 *The American Talent Initiative (ATI) is dedicated to expanding access and opportunity for Pell Grant recipients from talented low- and moderate-income students.

-- After graduating from high school, complete a minimum of 30 semester hours (or 45 quarter hours) at an accredited college in the United States.
+- Complete a minimum of 30 semester hours (or 45 quarter credits) at a U.S. regionally accredited college by June 1.

-- Establish a cumulative GPA of 3.3 or higher and a combined math/science GPA of 3.3 or higher.
-The cumulative GPA includes all courses taken at all colleges and/or universities attended.
-The math/science GPA includes a combination of all mathematics courses at the calculus level and higher along with all natural science courses including both lecture and laboratory components.
+- Earn a cumulative GPA of 3.3 or higher and a combined math/lab science GPA of 3.3 or higher.
+The cumulative GPA includes coursework taken at all colleges and/or universities attended.
+The math/lab science GPA includes a combination of mathematics courses at the calculus level and higher along with all-natural science courses including both lecture and laboratory components.

 - Note: Applicants to Music Technology must submit a portfolio for review by faculty as part of their application.
 Approval of the portfolio is also required for admission to this program.
 If your portfolio is not approved and you meet all other criteria of the Conditional Transfer Pathway, you will have the opportunity to enroll at Georgia Tech in your secondary major.